xythobuz/LED-Cube/README.md

 *Warning:* Java3D 1.5 is incompatible with more recent OS X versions and/or Java 7.
 [Possible workaround](https://github.com/hharrison/).

+Also the Windows build of CubeControl is not tested very thoroughly.
+If you're on a 64bit Windows, you may also need to modify the libSerial makefile (add the `-m64` flag in the gcc call).

 ### HardwareEmulator

 Allows you to test CubeControls up-/download capabilites.
 Unix only!